RTÉ: 21st century

-In July 2007, RTÉ began participating in an HD trial in Dublin, showing programmes such as Planet Earth and Gaelic Athletic Association matches.
-RTÉ announced its plan to launch two further television channels; one general entertainment channel – RTÉ Three (working name) – and a timeshift service for RTÉ One – RTÉ One +1 (working name).
+In July 2007, RTÉ began participating in a high definition (HD) trial in Dublin, showing programmes such as Planet Earth and Gaelic Athletic Association matches.
+RTÉ announced a plan to launch two further television channels: a general entertainment channel – RTÉ Three (working name) – and a timeshift service for RTÉ One – RTÉ One +1 (working name).

-On 24 February 2009 the Minister for Communications, Energy, and Natural Resources, appointed the members of a new RTÉ Authority, replacing the previous one appointed in June 2006.
+On 24 February 2009, the Minister for Communications, Energy, and Natural Resources appointed the members of a new RTÉ Authority, replacing the previous one appointed in June 2006.
 Tom Savage of the Communications Clinic was appointed chairman of RTÉ.
-The other members of the Authority were Patricia Quinn, Karlin Lillington, Fergus Armstrong, Alan Gilsenan, Seán O'Sullivan, Emer Finnan.
-Cathal Goan then Director General, RTÉ as an ex-officio member of the Authority.
-The new Authority held office for not more than six months, due to changes planned under the Broadcasting Act 2009 which became law on 12 July 2009, dissolving the authority, and replacing it with an RTÉ Board.
-Under Section 179 (3) of the Act, any person who was a member of the Authority when the Act was signed into law continues as a member of the Board until the end of their term of office on 24 August 2009.
-Unlike the RTÉ Authority, the RTÉ Board has not a self-regulatory function over RTÉ, as this was transferred to a newly appointed Broadcasting Authority of Ireland that replaces the Broadcasting Commission of Ireland regulating commercial TV and radio.
-This helps assuage any concerns of the potential for bias that could be perceived under previous self-regulation by having a single regulator of public service and commercial Irish broadcasters into the future.
+The other members of the Authority were Patricia Quinn, Karlin Lillington, Fergus Armstrong, Alan Gilsenan, Seán O'Sullivan, Emer Finnan, and Cathal Goan (then Director General of RTÉ, serving as an ex officio member).
+The new Authority held office for not more than six months, due to changes planned under the Broadcasting Act 2009, which became law on 12 July 2009, dissolving the Authority and replacing it with an RTÉ Board.
+Under Section 179 (3) of the Act, any person who was a member of the Authority when the Act was signed into law continued as a member of the Board until the end of their term of office on 24 August 2009.
+Unlike the RTÉ Authority, the RTÉ Board does not have a self-regulatory function over RTÉ, as this was transferred to a newly appointed Broadcasting Authority of Ireland that replaces the Broadcasting Commission of Ireland in regulating commercial television and radio.
+This transfer helps assuage any concerns over potential bias that could be perceived under previous self-regulation by having a single regulator of public service and commercial Irish broadcasters into the future.

 In 2009, RTÉ apologised to the then Taoiseach Brian Cowen for its role in the Brian Cowen nude portraits controversy.
 Future Taoiseach Enda Kenny and Charles Flanagan called RTÉ's backtracking a restriction on freedom of expression, and Liz McManus of the Labour Party criticised RTÉ for "bow[ing] to political pressure".